Tetraethyllead

-In the mid-20th century, scientists discovered that TEL caused lead poisoning and was highly neurotoxic to the human brain, especially in children.
-The United States and many other countries began phasing out the use of TEL in automotive fuel in the 1970s.
-With EPA guidance and oversight, the United States achieved the total elimination of sales of leaded gasoline for on-road vehicles on January 1, 1996.
+In the 1950s, Clair Patterson discovered wide spread lead contamination including surfaces, blood, hair and the atmosphere during his experiments using lead dating to establish the age of the solar system, and determining it was a cause for alarm he began the campaign against lead poisoning in 1965.
+Lead poisoning was discovered during the second century BCE in Greece, but it wasn't until the mid-20th century, that scientists agreed that TEL contributed to lead poisoning and was highly neurotoxic to the human brain, especially in children.
+After a prolonged lobbying campaign headed by the Ethyl Corporation to continue using TEL unabated, the United States and many other countries finally began phasing out the use of TEL in automotive fuel in the 1970s with the total elimination of sales of leaded gasoline for on-road vehicles not occurring until on 1 January 1996.
 By the early 2000s, most countries had banned the use of TEL in gasoline.
-In July 2021, the sale of leaded gasoline for cars was completely phased out worldwide following the termination of production by Algeria, prompting the United Nations Environment Program (UNEP) to declare an "official end" of its use in cars on August 30, 2021.
-In 2011, researchers retroactively estimated the annual impact of tetraethyl lead worldwide to be 1.1 million excess deaths, 322 million lost IQ points, 60+ million crimes, and 4% of worldwide GDP (around 2.4 trillion United States dollars per year).
+In July 2021, the sale of leaded gasoline for cars was completely phased out worldwide following the termination of production by Algeria, prompting the United Nations Environment Program (UNEP) to declare an "official end" of its use in cars on 30 August 2021.
+While TEL is no longer used in automobile gasoline, it remains in use for some specialized fuels such as aviation gasoline (Avgas).
+In 2011, researchers retroactively estimated the annual impact of tetraethyl lead worldwide to be 322 million lost IQ points, 60+ million crimes, and 4% of worldwide GDP (around 2.4 trillion United States dollars per year).

 Synthesis and properties

+TEL is a viscous colorless liquid with a sweet odor.

 TEL is produced on an industrial scale by reacting chloroethane (ethyl chloride) with a sodium–lead alloy.